Top Things to do in Oxford, Mississippi this Weekend

 5. Head to Brunch!

 Looking for a way to wrap up your weekend in Oxford?
 Head to brunch at one of the local breakfast eateries.
+Oxford has a range of eateries that offer delicious Southern cuisine, as well as international and fusion dishes.

-We decided to try First Watch, an award winning day time eatery on Lamar.
+For those looking for a more casual brunch spot, try First Watch, an award winning day time eatery on Lamar.
 If you're looking for a break from southern creole cuisine, this place offers a number of traditional American breakfast options.
 We tried the traditional breakfast--with a waffle, eggs, and turkey sausage--and the smoked salmon frittata.
 Both were delicious.
 This location also features a juice bar that offers refreshing juice selections such as the Kale Tonic and the Morning Meditation.
 Be sure to add the vitamin shots to your drink of choice!

 Want to explore more parts of the South?
 Check out more activities HERE.